niazieo/CMPUT404-assignment-css-hell/Project Gutenberg Books/README.md

-* Added link tags to google font api as well as font itself
+* Added link tags for google font api as well as font itself